-case.
-The vast majority of tightly packed instructions do not utilize all 5 slots, and thus there is ample room to extend these instructions with references to micro state machine changing operations.
-Simultaneously, not all instructions that feature a loosely packed instruction field can actually make use of that available storage area.
+Implementing instruction level indirection will require the addition of an IRF and its associated instruction extensions to the processor along with modification of the compiler to support instruction packing.
+The actual permuting of the contents of the IRF randomly at compile/link-time is a simple operation.
+Since the IRF is relatively performance-neutral, the resulting processor design will feature reduced application code size, improved energy efficiency, and an increased resistance to malware propagation.
+Previous application of instruction packing on these MiBench benchmarks has shown an energy savings of 15.8% with a corresponding code size reduction of 26.8%.
+This is for a 4-window 32-entry IRF that seeks to maximize code density both statically and dynamically.
+Reserving a few unused instruction registers to trigger micro state machines minimally impacts the overall improvements provided by instruction packing.
+Reserving 5 additional slots (beyond the one for nop) results in a code size reduction of 24.2% and a corresponding energy reduction of feature a loosely packed instruction field can actually make use of that available storage area.
 Having micro state operations fill these slots prevents any additional code size increase or execution time increase by providing a simply-decoded mechanism for modifying intrusion detection state machines.
 In extremely rare stretches of code that are very densely packed with few free slots, additional tightly or loosely packed instructions can be inserted to trigger the appropriate state changes, thus keeping our mechanism applicable to all software applications.